 Hey everyone, I’m Jules.
 If you shop at the Snail, you probably know me, but here I am trying something new!
 Every few weeks, I’d like to take up some space on our blog to talk about some of the great books we have in stock here at the Silver Snail.
 Since I’m a sucker for puns, I’ll be calling this column, Jules’ Jems.
 Get it?
-If you have a suggestion, or if you want to talk comics you can hit me up via the Silver Snail's Twitter, or @julesmariia!
+If you have a suggestion, or if you want to talk comics you get in touch on Twitter @silversnailto

-Anyone who knows me knows that my two favourite types of comics are horror and children's, (I’m clearly all over the place!)
+Anyone who knows me knows that my two favourite types of comics are horror and children's.
 Since Halloween has just passed and you're all sick of spooky, I've decided to focus the first Jules' Jems column on some of my favourite all-ages and pre-teen appropriate comics.

 The great thing about a good all-ages book is that both kids and parents can enjoy together, and the best part is they are an excellent stepping stone for introducing the little ones in your life to comics-- that way, when they're all grown up, they'll be excited about 'the good stuff.'